-Most people in New Hampshire believe that flood insurance is for homes that are located on the Seacoast or by a large lake or river.
-Nothing can be further from the truth!
+Many people in New Hampshire believe that flood insurance is for homes or businesses that are located on the Seacoast or by a large lake or river.
+Though these areas are at a higher risk, if it rains where you live, it could flood.

 “But I don't live in a flood zone.”